BAMresearch/MAPz_at_BAM/Minerva-Workflow-Generator/README.md

 [B. Ruehle, _Natural Language Processing for Automated Workflow and Knowledge Graph Generation in Self-Driving Labs_, ChemRxiv, **2025**, DOI: 10.26434/chemrxiv-2025-0p7xx](https://chemrxiv.org/engage/chemrxiv/article-details/67adc1fc81d2151a0244de56)

-If you use the trained LLMs, files, data, software, or code given here in your own research, please cite the above article.
+If you use the trained LLMs, files, data, software, or code in your own research, please cite the above article.

 ![Image](Documentation/Images/Minerva-Workflow-Generator_ToC.jpg "MINERVA-Workflow-Generator")